bthealthcare/healthcare-subnet/README.md

 - Use these instructions to run your subnet locally for your development and testing, or on Bittensor testnet or on Bittensor mainnet.
 - **IMPORTANT**: We **strongly recommend** that you first run your subnet locally and complete your development and testing before running the subnet on Bittensor testnet.
 Furthermore, make sure that you next run your subnet on Bittensor testnet before running it on the Bittensor mainnet.
-- You can run your subnet either as a subnet owner, or as a subnet validator or as a subnet miner.
+- You can run your subnet either as a subnet validator or as a subnet miner.
 - **IMPORTANT:** Make sure you are aware of the minimum compute requirements for your subnet.
 See the [Minimum compute YAML configuration](./min_compute.yml).
-- Note that installation instructions differ based on your situation: For example, installing for local development and testing will require a few additional steps compared to installing for testnet.
-Similarly, installation instructions differ for a subnet owner vs a validator or a miner.

 ### Install